ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Appendix

-We have mostly described the intuition of the typesystem in \Cref{sec:case-studies:types}, so we do not expan on it much here.
-However, we did promise to explain our use of bounded types.
+In \Cref{sec:case-studies:types}, we promised to explain our use of bounded types.
 Recall the function application rule from \Cref{sec:case-studies:types}.
 There is a flaw in the behavior of that rule if we allow types of arbitrary size.
-If \code{f} unrolls to an application of itself (\code{Apply (f _)}), then the coterm that \code{(typePrune gamma f (T -> tau))} represents may not be regular.
-In order to compute \code{(typePrune gamma f (T -> tau))}, we must eventually type-prune a case of the form \code{Apply ( f a )} against the type \code{(T -> tau)}.
-If \code{f} is incomplete, then our definition of $\typerestrict$, asks us to compute \code{(typePrune gamma f (T -> T -> tau))}.
+If \code{f} unrolls to an application of itself (\code{Apply (f _)}), then the coterm that \code{(type_prune gamma f (T -> tau))} represents may not be regular.
+In order to compute

+we must eventually type-prune a case of the form \code{Apply ( f a )} against the type \code{(T -> tau)}.
+If \code{f} is incomplete, then our definition of \typerestrict, asks us to compute

 This process continues infinitely, generating larger and larger types.
-Because infinitely many distinct calls to $\typerestrict$ are made, we cannot represent the result as a regular coterm.
+Because infinitely many distinct calls to \typerestrict are made, we cannot represent the result as a regular coterm.

 One solution is to simply return \code{(Apply f x)} when \code{f} is incomplete.
 This would mean that we do not typecheck a function until it is complete.
 For the purposes of constrained decoding, this is unsatisfactory; we ought to put some kind of restriction on the LM's behavior as it generates the left-hand-sides of function applications.
-Worse, since the Typescript syntax does not tell us whether an expression is the left-hand side of a function application until it is applied, many otherwise invalid expressions can fail to typecheck if we leave function calls uninspected.
+Worse, since the TypeScript syntax does not tell us whether an expression is the left-hand side of a function application until it is applied, many otherwise invalid expressions can fail to typecheck if we leave function calls uninspected.
 Instead, we simply bound the our types to depth 3.
 In our example above, the type \code{T -> T -> T -> tau} becomes \code{T -> T -> T}.
-This prevents $\typerestrict$ from constructing infinitely many types and makes our analysis regular.
-However, we do sacrifice consistency for programs with deeply nested types (i.e., $\typerestrict$ may accept a singleton set with an ill-typed program if trying to typecheck the program generates deeply-nested types).
+This prevents \typerestrict from constructing infinitely many types and makes our analysis regular.
+However, we do sacrifice soundness for programs with deeply nested types (i.e., \typerestrict may accept a singleton set with an ill-typed program if trying to typecheck the program generates deeply-nested types).
+We did not find any such large types appearing in the LLM generated programs in practice.